Enumeration of plane unicuspidal curves of any genus via tropical geometry: Lattice path algorithm

 Fix a configuration $\bx$ of $n$ points on the line $L_{1,-\eps}=\{y=-\eps x\}$:

 These points are in a tropically general position (see \cite[Theorem 2]{M}).
-If $(\Gamma,\bp,h)$ is a cuspidal tropical curve of degree $\Delta$ and genus $g$ such that $h(\bp)=\bx$, then by Lemma \ref{ltrop2}, the points $\bx_i$, $i=1,...,n$, lie on edges of the embedded curve $h_*(\Gamma)$, and $(\Gamma,\bp,h)$ is regular.
-Furthermore, by Lemma \ref{lmod}, we can suppose that $(\Gamma,\bp,h)$ is not exceptional, and hence all ends of $h_*(\Gamma)$ are of weight $1$, and are in one-to-one correspondence with the vectors of $\Delta$.
+If $(\Gamma,\bp,h)$ is a cuspidal tropical curve of degree $\Delta^*$ and genus $g$ such that $h(\bp)=\bx$, then by Lemma \ref{ltrop2}, $(\Gamma,\bp,h)$ is regular, and the points $\bx_i$, $i=1,...,n$, lie on edges of the embedded curve $h_*(\Gamma)$.
+Furthermore, by Lemma \ref{lmod}, we can suppose that, if $(\Gamma,\bp,h)$ has a cuspidal fragment of type B, then its flat trivalent vertex is incident to at most one end of $\Gamma$.
+In particular, it follows that all ends of $h_*(\Gamma)$ are of weight $1$ and are in one-to-one correspondence with the vectors of $\Delta^*$.

-{\bf(2)} Assume that the cuspidal tropical fragment of $(\Gamma,\bp,h)$ is of type C, D, or E. Then $h_*(\Gamma)$ can be regarded as an image of a parameterized tropical curve of degree $\Delta$ and genus $g-1$, and it is dual to a subdivision of $P(\Delta)$ into triangles and parallelograms.
-This is the setting of the original Mikhalkin's lattice path algorithm \cite[Section 7.2]{M} that enumerates all the considered embedded plane tropical curves via their dual subdivisions as we described above with the only options (a) and (b) in item (iii).
+{\it Step 2: The case of a tropical curve $(\Gamma,\bp,h)$ with a cuspidal fragment of type C, D, or E.} In this situation, the reduced curve $(\Gamma_{red},\bp_{red},h_{red})$ is trivalent of degree $\Delta^*$ with $b_1(\Gamma_{red})=g-1$.
+Since $n=|\Delta^*|+(g-1)-1$, we get to the setting of the original Mikhalkin's lattice path algorithm \cite[Section 7.2]{M}, which reduces the enumeration of all the considered plane tropical curves to the enumeration of appropriate subdivisions of the Newton polygon into triangles and parallelograms (dual to the embedded tropical curves $h_*(\Gamma)$).